Red letter day

 In medieval manuscripts, initial capitals and highlighted words (known as rubrics) were written in red ink.
 The practice was continued after the invention of the printing press, including in Catholic liturgical books.
 Many calendars still indicate special dates, festivals and holidays in red instead of black.

 In the universities of the UK, scarlet days are when doctors may wear their scarlet 'festal' or full dress gowns instead of their undress ('black') gown.

 In Norway, Sweden, Hong Kong, South Korea, Indonesia and some Latin American countries, a public holiday is sometimes referred to as "red day" (rød dag, röd dag, 빨간 날, 紅日, tanggal merah), as it is printed in red in calendars.

+Liturgical and ecclesiastical use

+The term "red letter day" originates from the medieval practice of marking the festivals of the Christian calendar in red ink in illuminated manuscripts and calendars.
+These were distinguished from "black letter days," which were ordinary weekdays or the feast days of minor saints.
+The practice is etymologically related to the word rubric, derived from the Latin rubrica (red ochre), which referred to the instructions for a liturgy written in red ink to distinguish them from the text of the prayers.

+Anglican tradition

+In the Church of England and the wider Anglican Communion, red letter days are those major feast days for which a specific Collect, Epistle, and Gospel are provided in the Book of Common Prayer.
+These days traditionally include: